mahtab-nejati/BuiScout/config_guide.md

 ## [`RELATIVE_RESULT_PATH`](#RELATIVE_RESULT_PATH)
   (`String(Path)`, Required)

-  The to where the results must be stored.
+  The path to where the results must be stored.
 Must be inside the docker's mountpoint and relative to the mountpoint.

 ## [`PROJECT`](#project)
   (`String`, Required)